Pidgeot/python-lnp/readme.rst

   Open the LNP directory in a Command Prompt and type "pyinstaller lnp.spec".
   Wait for the build to finish, and you will find a new folder named dist.
   Inside that folder is the stand-alone executable, named lnp.exe.

+Note:
+  Depending on the exact package versions, you may experience issues running the generated executable.
+PyInstaller 2.1 with setuptools 18.2 is known to work, other combinations may not.

 Linux
 -----